oracle/macaron/tests/integration/README.md

 $ python3 ./tests/integration/run.py check ./test/case/directory
 ```

-At this point, some expected result files does not exist yet, since you normally want to run `macaron` once, inspect the result files, then turn them to expected result files if they look good.
+At this point, some expected result files do not exist yet, since you normally want to run `macaron` once, inspect the result files, then turn them into expected result files if they look good enough.
 To do this, you can run in **interactive** mode.
-In this mode, the utility stops at each steps and ask if you want to run or skip a step.
-For compare steps, the utility also ask if you want to "update" the expected result file instead of compare.
+In this mode, the utility stops at each step and asks if you want to run or skip a step.
+For `compare` steps, the utility also asks if you want to "update" the expected result file instead of compare.

 ```bash
 # Run a test case in interactive mode.